nrc/r4cppp/unique.md

 ```

 Likewise, if an owning pointer is passed to another function or stored in a
-field it can no longer be accessed:
+field, it can no longer be accessed:

 ```rust
 fn bar(y: Box<int>) {}